 urban india caught up in parking muddle

-India with low car ownership of 22 cars per 1000 inhabitants is expected to touch 35 cars per 1000 inhabitants by 2025 (Ghate & Sundar, 2013).
+With low car ownership of 22 cars per 1000 inhabitants, India is expected to touch 35 cars per 1000 inhabitants by 2025 (Ghate & Sundar, 2013).
 This would translate to about 300 cars per 1000 population in large metropolitan centres like Delhi, Chennai etc by 2025.
-Besides congestion, road safety and vehicular emissions, it is the parking challenge that is killing the cities today.
+Besides congestion, road safety, and vehicular emissions, the parking challenge is killing the cities today.

 The government of India came out with the National Urban Transport Policy in 2006 which spelt out the need for amending Building Byelaws in all million-plus cities to accommodate adequate parking space.
 It also stressed the construction of Multilevel parking complexes in city centres with metered parking.
 Since then most cities have revised their parking norms for different land-use categories.